Dim-kalp27/CISC101-Group75-PaperSummarizer/Modules/02_section_loop.md

+# Change Log (2025-03-10)
+- Added summary_level variable
+- Added short mode (1–2 sentence summaries)
+- Added detailed mode (paragraph + 3–5 bullet points)

-# Module 2 — Section Loop
+# Module 02 — Section Loop

+summary_level options:
+- "short"
+- "detailed"

 For each section:
-- Summarize within 100–150 words.
-- Apply word-limit tests and flag violations.
-- Generate two variants:
-  - Expert summary (technical, precise).
-  - Lay summary (simplified, accessible).
+1. Confirm the section contains text.
+2. If section text <50 words → send to Guardrails.
+3. Summarize using only the provided text.

+If summary_level = "short":
+- Produce a compact 1–2 sentence summary.

+If summary_level = "detailed":
+- Produce a paragraph (100–150 words).
+- Include a bullet list of 3–5 key points extracted ONLY from the text.

+All summaries must maintain:
+- Chronological order
+- Academic tone
+- Consistent terminology
+- No invented citations, equations, or claims